How Pie Became A Powerful Punchline In Political Provocation

 In Geneva in 1998, the London-based crew People Insurgent Everywhere (yes, PIE) hit World Trade Organization director Renato Ruggiero for defending a decision that overturned protection against endangered sea turtles.
 Video of the Ruggiero incident shows that he took the hit, then turned and strode calmly to a nearby men’s room to wipe off.
 “When they have no more rational arguments, the fringe elements have to use cake,” he later told the press, mistaking the type of confection that had been recently smeared on his face.

 A year later in Brussels, a self-proclaimed “entarteur” named Noel Godin coordinated with over 30 members of his International Patisserie Brigade to cream Bill Gates for not doing imaginative enough things with his wealth (this was before the founding of the Gates Foundation).
-Gates was hit with several pies at once, but declined to address substantive besides the quality of the projectiles.
+Gates was hit with several pies at once, but declined to address anything substantive besides the quality of the projectiles.
 “The pie wasn’t even that good,” he reportedly told a fellow Mircosoft employee directly afterward.

-There may be merit in his critique: Gates was hit with a creampie.
+There may be merit in his critique: Gates was hit with a cream pie.
 Per the BBB handbook, the common recipe for tofu cream pie, which has been used many times over, consists of a graham cracker and maple syrup crust with a full pound of blended silken tofu filling, along a little Sucanat (natural cane sugar), almond butter and lemon juice and zest.
 “It’s super yummy and gets the job done!”—adds an emphatic side note typed into the cooking instructions.
 (Here’s the exact recipe, plus a variation using cornstarch and soy milk to make cheesecake).

 In the late-90s, as pie-ings picked up, the British grocery chain Tesco conducted its own threat-level assessment of its different pie varieties to make sure the goods they sold wouldn’t hurt anyone.
 The results were encouraging.
 “A spokesman later said egg custard tarts had proved the best for throwing, because they were deep and large, while lemon meringue pies held together well during flight,” the BBC News reported.